 THE SWORD OF THE SPIRIT

-In the Christian life we battle against powerful evil forces, headed by Satan, a vicious fighter.
+In the Christian life we battle against powerful evil forces, headed by Satan, who is a vicious fighter.
 To withstand his attacks, we must depend on God's strength and use every piece of his armor.
 In the Book of Ephesians, Paul is not only giving this counsel to the church, the body of Christ, but to all individuals within the church.
 The whole body needs to be armed.
-As you do battle against "the evil rulers of the unseen world," fight in the strength of the church, whose power comes from the Holy Spirit.
+As you do battle against "the evil rulers of the unseen world," fighting in the strength of the church, whose power comes from the Holy Spirit.
 The Bible tells us that we need to wear the whole armor of God and that our strength must come from the Lord's mighty power from within.
-When we put on God's armor we will be able to stand safe from ALL strategies and tricks of Satan.
+When we put on God's armor we will be able to stand safely from ALL strategies and tricks of Satan.
 "For we are not fighting against people made of flesh and blood, but against persons without bodies - evil rulers of the unseen world, those mighty satanic beings and great evil princes of darkness who rule this world; and against huge numbers of wicked spirits in the spirit world" (Ephesians 6:12).

 There are two armies that is participating in the war, the army of God and the army of Satan.
 This is why God tells us to, "Put on the whole armor of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places" (Ephesians 6:12)